WEREMSOFT/raylib-wiki-fork/Install-and-configure-Touchscreen-Drivers-(RPi).md

     /etc/pointercal

 This file doesn't need to be edited manually.
 Instead, calibration data is captured and stored using a separate program called **ts_calibrate** which guides the user through tapping on 5 separate positions on the touchscreen.
+However I did find that ts_calibrate would fail with an fopen error if it couldn't find the pointercal file, so first create an empty file:

+    sudo touch /etc/pointercal

 The **ts_calibrate** procedure can be run as often as you like, and it is particularly important to do so if the on-screen cursor doesn't seem to align accurately with the point you touched.